Richard Revesz, who has been Dean of New York University School of Law for the last 10 years, is stepping down at the end of this academic year.

 Bansal will be based in London and report to Stuart Levey, the company said yesterday in an e-mailed statement.

-Mintz, Levin, Cohn, Ferris, Glovsky and Popeo PC (1367L) announced that Adam Gale, the former head of Chadbourne & Parke LLP’s hedge fund practice group, has joined the firm as a member in the corporate and securities section in New York.
+Mintz, Levin, Cohn, Ferris, Glovsky and Popeo PC (1367L:US) announced that Adam Gale, the former head of Chadbourne & Parke LLP’s hedge fund practice group, has joined the firm as a member in the corporate and securities section in New York.

 Gale has experience in the structuring, formation and fundraising efforts of hedge funds and private equity funds as well as providing regulatory and compliance advice to the funds, their sponsors and broker-dealers, banks, and registered investment companies.
 Also, he represents numerous institutional investors in their investments into all fund types.